mohsen-raoufi/switching_coordination/README.md

 - [ ] Add environment
 - [x] Add a parameter scanning
 - [x] Plot the parameter scanning results
+- [ ] Make the scanning more general, to cover different parameters
 - [ ] Make an animation